 Lightroom

 Once done, you can reduce the sharpness, texture, and a bit of clarity of sky, and then add a bit of grain.
-Just be careful to control the other settings as well if you decide to take out a bit of clarity.
-Reducing the clarity a lot tends to create unexpected brightness, because you are removing some of the contrast, and it's quite noticeable.
+Just be careful to control the other settings as well if you decide to reduce the clarity.
+Reducing the clarity too much tends to create unexpected brightness because you are removing some of the contrast, and it's quite noticeable.
+However, you should be mostly fine by just tweaking the texture.

 A comparison of sky, but this time edits are applied in Lightroom with minus texture and added grain around 15 to eliminate the banding.